 How long do C-section babies stay congested?

 It’s important to know that mild congestion in C-section babies is common and usually nothing to worry about.
-For most C-section babies, congestion typically lasts from a few days up to several weeks, but it can sometimes persist for 2 to 3 months.
+For most C-section babies, congestion typically lasts from a few days up to several weeks.

 The duration of congestion can vary: